Quantum Advantage for Multi-option Portfolio Pricing and Valuation Adjustments: Preliminaries

-The cost of this operation depends directly on the precision of our fixed point arithmetic model as in Definition \ref{encoding}.
+The cost of this operation depends directly on the precision of the fixed point arithmetic model (see \cref{encoding}) used.
 In particular, we neglect the cost of $\Ord c$ in our computational model and assume this to be of unit cost in the following discussions.

 \end{defn}